scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-fp.md

 ## Introduction

-In FP, the *data* and the *operators on that data* are two separate things; you aren’t forced to encapsulate them together like you do with OOP.
+In FP, the *data* and the *operations on that data* are two separate things; you aren’t forced to encapsulate them together like you do with OOP.

 The concept is similar to numerical algebra.
 When you think about whole numbers whose values are greater than or equal to zero, you have a *set* of possible values that looks like this: